AccelNA/timeLogs/README.md

 All these React components wrap inside <form></form> HTML element.
 When we click on button the form element value will get to variable.
 For getting value from React components, we are using **addTask()**.
 In this function, we have used **this.state.elementName** for getting value of elements then called function with arguments **create**.
 This create function is defined in ACTION file.
 Here this function is in taskAction.
 The **taskAction** file location is [here](https://github.com/AccelNA/timeLogs/blob/master/Web/js/actions/TaskActions.js).

 In this file we create an object **TaskActions** and this this object contain function **create**.
 The central hub of FLUX architecture is _Dispatcher_ file, that file is included in taskAction file.
 In this **create** function we are calling handleviewAction() method for register function call and argument passing to store.
 So it automatically invoke corresponding store files in the application.
 Here **TaskStore** is the file and it's location is [here](https://github.com/AccelNA/timeLogs/blob/master/Web/js/stores/TaskStore.js).

+Inside the taskStore file, we can call all registered function and it makes different operation.
+For calling registered function

+    AppDispatcher.register(function(playload){
+    });
+Which contains different _*payloads*_ and these payloads call corresponding functions in stores.

 [Technologies Used]: #Technology
 [Features]: #Features